queziaa/HECTOR/README.md

 - `ONTOLOGY`: path to `ontology.json` file
 - `LEVEL`: for label refinement task: only consider labels of level >= `LEVEL`.
 For all labels, set `LEVEL` to 1.

+## References
+For the full method description and experimental results please refer to our paper:

+Natalia Ostapuk, Julien Audiffren, Ljiljana Dolamic, Alain Mermoud, and Philippe Cudre-Mauroux.
+2024.
+Follow the Path: Hierarchy-Aware Extreme Multi-Label Completion for Semantic Text Tagging.
+*In Proceedings of the ACM Web Conference 2024 (WWW ’24), May 13–17, 2024, Singapore, Singapore.*